-This section contains some technical guidelines for the Optimizer API for Python users.
+This section contains some technical guidelines for the Optimizer API for C users.

 For modelling guidelines check one of the following sections:

-- Section 13 for how to address numerical issues in modelling and how to tune the continuous optimizers.
+- Sec.
+13 (The Optimizers for Continuous Problems) for how to address numerical issues in modelling and how to tune the continuous optimizers.

-- Section 14 for how to tune the mixed-integer optimizer.
+- Sec.
+14 (The Optimizer for Mixed-integer Problems) for how to tune the mixed-integer optimizer.

 10.1 Memory management and garbage collection¶

 - memory usage not decreasing after the solver terminates,